ShahinSHH/Hybrid-CT-CAPS/README.md

 COVID-19 infection from normal and Community Acquired Pneumonia (CAP) cases using chest Computed Tomography (CT) scans which is published at the <a href="https://2021.ieeeicassp.org">IEEE ICASSP 2021</a>.
-In our next attemp to incerease the accuracy, validity, and explainability of the results, we have augmented the CT-CAPS model with a wide range of clinical/demographic data, including <b>patients’ gender, age, weight and symptoms</b>.
+In our next attemp to increase the accuracy,validity, and explainability of the results, we have augmented the CT-CAPS model with a wide range of clinical/demographic data, including <b>patients’ gender, age, weight and symptoms</b>.
 More specifically, we proposed a <b>Hybrid Deep Learning Model</b> that utilizes both clinical/ demographic data and CT scans to classify COVID-19 and non-COVID cases using a Random Forest Classifier.
 The proposed